 Ligamentous laxity is condition where an individual has loose ligaments that cause chronic pain in the body.
-It usually involves all the joints in the body and known as generalized joint hypermobility.
-The joints are easily extended far from its normal range of movement.
+Generally, it usually involves all the joints in the body and known as generalized joint hypermobility.
+In addition, the joints are easily extended far from its normal range of movement.

 Causes of ligamentous laxity